This guide shows how to scrape AutoScout24 with Python. We'll keep it practical: what works, what can break, and code you can run right away.

 4. Extracting Car Listings

-This function extracts individual car listings from the page, including basic information like title, price, and link.
+This pulls individual car listings from the page: title, price, link, and key details.

 def extract_car_listings(soup):